 SAP Status Notification

-SAP calculations are performed after the spring semester has concluded.
+All students are reviewed for satisfactory academic progress after the spring semester has concluded.
 Students will receive an electronic notification beginning in June as FAFSAs are received.
 SAP status is also posted on my.newpaltz.edu.
 Students may reestablish their eligibility for federal financial aid through the appeal process or by improving their academic record to meet the SAP standards.

 SAP Appeal Process

-Students who have not exceeded their maximum time frame may submit an appeal application to the Office of Student Financial Services if they feel there were extenuating circumstances beyond their control that affected their ability to make academic progress.
+Students who have not exceeded their maximum timeframe may submit an appeal application to the Office of Student Financial Services if they feel there were extenuating circumstances beyond their control that affected their ability to make academic progress.
 The appeal process only pertains to federal financial aid eligibility, not general academic standing or New York State aid programs.
 Filing an appeal does not guarantee reinstatement of financial aid.
 Reasons for appeal may include a death in the student’s immediate family, serious injury or illness, or other mitigating circumstances beyond the student’s control.
-Students can view the SAP Appeal Process/Request instructions and form.
+Students can find the Federal Satisfactory Academic Progress (SAP Appeal Request Instructions) and form on Student Financial Aid's SAP page.
 The written appeal must specify what has changed that will allow the student to be successful moving forward.
-Please note that the Office of Student Financial Services will generally allow a maximum of two appeals.
+A maximum of two appeals will be considered.
 These appeals must indicate separate and distinct circumstances to be considered.
-A third appeal may be considered in some cases in light of extraordinary circumstances, such as the current national emergency related to the pandemic.
 SAP appeals are to be submitted before the start of the semester in order to determine financial aid status for the semester.
 Students submitting a SAP Appeal after semester bills are due will need to make payment arrangements with the Office of Student Accounts, as financial aid will be removed from the account and reinstatement is not guaranteed.
 The semester deadline for appeals will be two weeks prior to the last day of class.
-Retroactive appeals will not be accepted.
 Appeals submitted without supporting documents will not be considered.
 Appeals should be submitted to:

 Office of Student Financial Services